 - Demonstrate enhanced competence in facilitating student development.

-- Integrate strategies for inclusive programming.
+- Integrate strategies for inclusive program planning, promotion, and evaluation.

 - Translate the advising experience and personal leadership skills to professional aspirations.